Fabio3rs/CallbackNativeAPIResult/README.md

 Can be some considerations of loss of performance using various call wrappers, but for the memory security sandpoint can be worth.

 A different option can be to send the memory address casted a uintptr_t through the UserCode and cast it back in some callback wrapper, a bit less secure since the it's hader to check the pointer validity, maybe using the dynamic_cast to add a layer of validation of the address type.
-Can be faster than the previous solution since it not uses a map and neither an mutex, and maybe only the std::function allocates in the heap.
-In thesis it continues compatible with multi-threading.
+Can be faster than the previous solution since it not uses a map and neither a mutex, and maybe only the std::function allocates in the heap.
+In thesis it continues compatible with multi-threading and probably faster since it has no mutex.

 ```cpp
 static void exampleDirectCallback() {